lcucurachi/grpc-microservice/README.md

 -- src/client - the client example code that can be used to make gRPC calls to the server

--- src/domain - this folder would contain the business logic but because we want to keep things simple I've only implemented entities (datatabase tables mapped to a structure) and services (explorer service server).
+-- src/domain - this folder would contain the business logic but because we want to keep things simple I've only implemented entities (datatabase tables mapped to a structure), services (explorer service server) and custom erors.
 Ideally here we would have the business logic that isn't aware of the underlying implementation like a postgreSQL database or caching tools and so on.
 Repositories would describe interfaces that data storage solutions implement while services would call these interfaces to provide some functionality for the endpoints.
 Then we would inject dependencies for database and other implemetations in the services inside the container by building services with specific repositories and so on.
 This would be too much for this example so I kept things simple but I wanted to give an idea of what a real microservice might look like.